 Use a High-Quality Air PurifierBecause your home is sealed away from the cold in the winter, there is little chance for indoor pollutants to escape.
 In the spring, for example, dust and animal dander can flow out the open windows while fresh air is breezed inside.

 In winter, the air in your home stays put, which can be bad for overall indoor air quality.
-This means you need an air purifier with a HEPA filter and activated carbon to ensure you have fewer allergens floating in your air.
+This means you need an air purifier with high efficiency air filters and a strong motor to ensure you have fewer allergens floating in your air.

 Maintain Proper Humidity LevelsIf your heat is running, chances are you won’t have an issue with high humidity that can lead to mold and mildew growth.
 You should measure the relative humidity in your main living areas and basement.
 The ideal humidity will be between 30% to 50%.